 The border closure between Canada and the United States has been extended for another month.

-According to Canadian Member of Parliament Bill Blair, the extension will be in place until September 21.
+According to Canada’s Public Safety Minister Bill Blair, the extension will be in place until February 21.

 - See also:

-In March, all non-essential travel was closed along the border.
+In March of last year, all non-essential travel was closed along the border.
 However, trucking and trade were not affected, as maintaining commerce between the two countries was deemed essential for Canada’s economic recovery.

-At the time, Prime Minister Justin Trudeau said the border would be closed for as long as it needs to be.
+At the time, Trudeau said the border would be closed for as long as it needs to be.